boydx/boydx.github.io/cv/README.md

 ### Teaching Awards and Recognition

+- 2024 Finalist, "Provost's Outstanding Teaching Award for the 2023-2024."
+University of Kentucky.
 - 2018 “NRE 355: A Thank you to Boyd Shearer.”
 Natural Resources and Environmental Science Fall Newsletter.
 - 2014 “Outstanding Geography Teacher Award.”
 University of Kentucky Geographical Society.